libratbag/libratbag/README.md

     sudo cp builddir/org.freedesktop.ratbag1.service /etc/dbus-1/system-services/org.freedesktop.ratbag1.conf
     sudo cp builddir/ratbagd.service /etc/systemd/system/ratbagd.service

-The files are installed into the prefix by `ninja install`, see also the configure-time options `-Dsystemd-unit-dir` and `-Ddbus-root-dir` (see "Compiling ratbagd" below).
+These files are installed into the prefix by `ninja install`, see also the configure-time options `-Dsystemd-unit-dir` and `-Ddbus-root-dir` (see "Compiling ratbagd" below).
 Developers are encouraged to simply symlink to the files in the git repository.
 If you used any other build directory than